 What’s the pride and joy of many Dominicans?
 Why dominican coffee, of course!

-Coffee is part of everyday life in the Dominican Republic.
+While Dominican food is not to be missed, coffee is the most central part of everyday life in the Dominican Republic.
 In fact, it is the Dominican national non-alcoholic drink.
 Everybody drinks it.

 To refuse an offer of a cafecito is seen as ungracious, and sometimes downright unpatriotic!

 The tradition of growing quality coffee has been passed down from generation to generation for hundreds of years.
 Most café dominicano is grown on small farms; most of the growers either work alone or belong to a coop.